-Stormwater discharges at this facility are required to obtain coverage under the current Multi-Sector General Permit (MSGP) Sector [J] (GP-0-23-001).
+Stormwater discharges at this facility require coverage under an individual SPDES permit and cannot obtain coverage under the current Multi-Sector General Permit (MSGP) (GP-0-23-001).
+However, the permit includes select requirements consistent with the MSGP.
 This requirement is new.